One of These Nights (Red Velvet song): Reception

 Despite the contrast between "One of These Nights" and the group's more recent releases, it received generally positive reviews from music critics.
 Tamar Herman of Billboard commented that "it's nice to see Red Velvet turn back to their velvety side", and also added that while the song is "not as bouncy as 'Dumb Dumb'", it is no less captivating.
 She also praised the vocals, stating that it's "one of the group's most expressive vocal performances to date".
 Jeff Benjamin of Fuse called the transition "a remarkably bold move for the group, at a time when every K-pop act is looking to score its boldest, catchiest dance hit".
 Writing for The Star, Chester Chin noted that it's "uncomfortably uncharacteristic upon first listen" because of the group's past songs which were more upbeat, but praised its indie sensibilities as "an assured step in the right direction" in a time where majority of the releases from K-pop "focus on the brash and bombastic".

 Commercial performance

 "One of These Nights" was fairly successful domestically.
-The song debuted and peaked at number ten on the Gaon Digital Chart, while making its appearance at number five on the component Download Chart with 126,432 digital downloads within the first week.
-The song has since sold over 229,350 digital units within its first month of release.
+The song debuted and peaked at number ten on the Gaon Digital Chart.
+The song sold over 229,350 digital units within its first month of release.
 Elsewhere, it became the group's fifth consecutive top-ten entry on Billboard's World Digital Songs chart, peaking at number six on the week of April 9, 2016.